 Good Hotel Guide Review

 This country retreat occupies an extended 300-year-old manor house, once the home of Lord Louis Mountbatten.
 The ‘well-run’ hotel has plush seating in the cosy cocktail lounge and an ‘airy, pretty conservatory’.
 A choice for diners: the ‘bustling brasserie’ for classic bistro dishes, or the restaurant’s sophisticated dining.
 ‘Modern, clean lines’ abound in the ‘neat, if slightly characterless’ bedrooms, which have ‘an excellent shower’; in the stable block are stylish mews suites.
 A gallery of signed football shirts reflects the hotel’s popularity with top teams (Barcelona stayed here).
 There is a popular spa; several walled gardens are within the extensive grounds.
 Breakfast was ‘plentiful, nicely served with freshly squeezed orange juice’.
+This hotel is also a member of Pride of Britain.

 128. 16 mews suites.